MarkPearlCoZa/Blog_General/_posts/2016-08-24-Platform-Manifesto-to-Platform-Principles.md

 - Always re-use or consume services via their API's
 - Always design services to support asynchronous interactions
 - Everything that is repeated is automated
-- Everything must be build secure
+- Everything must be built secure
 - Everything must be tested
 - Everything is built to be centrally monitored and audited
 - Everything is logged to a central service